What Does Organic Mean?

 So without pesticides to keep insects, animals, weeds, diseases and funguses at bay, organic farmers have to employ other techniques.
 As explained by farm management company Agrivi, popular methods include: cultural practices, such as crop rotation or crop isolation; mechanical and physical control, such as mowing, cutting, tilling and soil coverage; biological control, which involves introducing predators or biological agents that will naturally destroy the pests; and chemical control, which is the use of “naturally occurring substances” that work as natural pesticides, such as pyrethrin and rotenone, as well as select synthetic substances, such as hydrogen peroxide and lime sulfur.

 On a basic level, yes, organic food is produced without the use of synthetic pesticides.
-However, as the Washington Post explains, even food with the USDA’s 100 percent organic label can carry trace amounts of pesticides, due to things like runoff from neighboring conventional farms or nearby invasive GMO crops.
+However, as The Washington Post explains, even food with the USDA’s 100 percent organic label can carry trace amounts of pesticides, due to things like runoff from neighboring conventional farms or nearby invasive GMO crops.
 In fact, for a product to have the USDA organic label, it only needs to include 95 percent organic ingredients.

 Basically, if you’re trying to avoid pesticides, organic products are the way to go.
 Just know that it’s hard for food — namely packaged foods with multiple ingredients — to be 100 percent free of synthetic substances and chemicals.

-Pesticides from conventional farming have a number of negative effects on the environment, according to a study published on NCBI in 2009.
+Pesticides from conventional farming have a number of negative effects on the environment, according to a study published in the journal NCBI in 2009.
 Due to rain, wind, and other elements, pesticides can pollute soil, water (both groundwater and surface water), nearby vegetation, and the air.
 Pesticides can also inadvertently kill non-invasive animals, insects, and plants who live in the surrounding area.
 The study also found that pesticides can kill beneficial microorganisms like bacteria and fungi that live in the soil, which in turn causes soil degradation.

 That said, organic produce is not always better for the environment, as there are many other factors to consider.
-For example, organic food grown overseas and shipped internationally to get to your grocery store might have a higher carbon footprint than conventional produce that was grown domestically.
+For example, organic food grown overseas and shipped internationally to get to your grocery store might have a higher environmental footprint than conventional produce that was grown domestically.